rubenerd/rubenerd.com/content/post/2017/second-hand-computers-exist.markdown

 And yes, I count myself in that.
 One of my Microservers was bought from a colleague, and I got through various uni stints with eBay ThinkPads and a cheese-grater Mac Pro.

-[something I wrote]: https://rubenerd.com/craptastic-v-second-hand/ "Rubénerd: Craptastic versus good quality second hand?"
+[something I wrote]: https://rubenerd.com/craptastic-v-second-hand/ "Rubenerd: Craptastic versus good quality second hand?"